JoshLee242/Joshua-Lee_BlueStampPortfolio/index.md

 ![label](Screenshot 2025-06-27 at 9.14.05 AM.jpg)

+Figure 3: Flow chart of the code that connects gesture motions to motor movement

 <!-- For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight: -->
 <!-- Technical details of what you've accomplished and how they contribute to the final goal -->